 Village Dining

-ABCD Restaurant in ABC village is one of the most popular restaurants on the island, famous for its evening seafood barbecue where you can choose from freshly caught fish, prawns, squid, and crab, all grilled over charcoal and served with rice and local accompaniments.
-The atmosphere is casual and friendly, with sandy floors and ocean views.
-In Salang, several beachfront restaurants serve excellent local Malay cuisine alongside Western options, with seafood barbecue being the highlight of the evening dining scene across the village.
-Juara’s restaurants tend to be quieter but offer fresh seafood and local dishes at slightly lower prices than the west coast villages.
+ABCD Restaurant in ABC is one of the island’s most popular restaurants, known for its evening seafood barbecue: freshly caught fish, prawns, squid, and crab grilled over charcoal and served with rice and local accompaniments, eaten on sandy floors with ocean views.
+In Salang, several beachfront restaurants serve excellent local Malay cuisine alongside Western dishes, with seafood barbecue dominating the dinner scene.
+Juara’s restaurants are quieter and slightly cheaper, with fresh seafood and local dishes on offer.

 Food Tips

-Food on Tioman is more expensive than on the mainland due to transportation costs, with main courses typically ranging from RM15 to RM45.
-Fresh seafood barbecue is the signature dining experience and is available at most beachfront restaurants after 7 PM.
-Local Malay dishes like nasi goreng, mee goreng, and tom yam soup generally offer the best value.
+Main courses typically run RM15 to RM45 on Tioman — more expensive than the mainland but reasonable for a marine park island.
+Nasi goreng, mee goreng, and tom yam soup offer the best value.
 Western food is available at most restaurants but tends to be pricier and less consistently prepared.
-Many resorts offer meal packages that can provide good value if you plan to eat most meals at your accommodation.
+Many resorts offer meal packages that provide good value if you eat most meals at your accommodation.
+Fresh seafood barbecue after 7 PM is the signature dining experience and worth budgeting for at least once.

 Practical Information